javawizard/jzbot/factpacks/README.txt

 Factpacks are packages of factoids that might interest you.
-You import a factpack into the bot by sending each line as a message on a channel that the bot is connected to, where the bot is using the trigger "~".
-They are, by default, imported as channel-specific factoids; this can be overriden by doing a search-and-replace of the factpack file, searching for "~factoid create" and replacing with "~factoid global create".
+You can install factpacks in one of two ways:

-In the future, there will be a mechanism to import factpacks via a pastebin post.
-This will essentially interpret each line as a message, with the restriction that the lines can only start with "~factoid create" or "~factoid global create", and a single error will cause the rest of the lines to be aborted and all changes made to be undone. "~restrict" will also be a valid line start command.
+  For factpacks that are located in this folder (the factpacks folder), you can install them by sending "~factoid pack install <packname>" to your bot. <packname> is the canonical name of the factpack, which can be found by opening the factpack file and searching for "name=".
+The text that comes after "name=" is the canonical name of the factpack.
+For example, the canonical name of the factpack that resides in the file google.jzf is "local.misc.google".

-Factpacks have the extension ".jfact", indicating that they are JZBot-style factpacks.
+  For factpacks that aren't located in this folder (for example, factpacks that are available on a website or factpacks that you're writing yourself), you can install them by placing the factpack's contents into a pastebin post, and then sending "~factoid pack install http://pastebin.com/<postid>" to your bot.
+For details on the format of a factpack's contents, see docs/technotes/factpacks.txt under the folder that you installed JZBot to.